-The Greif Center originates, supports, and honors important research in entrepreneurship, through an array of programs designed to develop new knowledge of both theoretical and practical import – enhancing new venture outcomes, improving founder decision-making, providing our entrepreneurial students and other stakeholders with useful, data-driven business tools, and strengthening relationships throughout the entrepreneurial community.
-A brief description of our research initiatives is below.
+The Greif Center is committed to originating, supporting, and honoring important research in entrepreneurship, through an array of programs designed to develop new knowledge of both theoretical and practical import – enhancing new venture outcomes, improving founder decision-making, providing our entrepreneurial students and other stakeholders with useful, data-driven business tools, and strengthening relationships throughout the entrepreneurial community.

 Entrepreneurship Seminar Series